How to Increase Conversion Rates for Your Shopify Store

 5. Include short videos on your website

 We have all noticed the rapid rise of short videos.
-TikTok started flourishing during the pandemic, and it made perfect sense why.
-With people's attention span declining over the years,
+TikTok started flourishing during the pandemic.

 video-formats